 The decision to move into aged care can come with a raft of emotional issues, in addition to financial considerations.
 That could be because nursing home accommodation can involve substantial costs, especially for self-funded retirees who need their finances to last the distance.

-New residents entering aged care may be asked to pay an upfront refundable accommodation deposit.
-There is no set level for this deposit – the only proviso is that residents must be left with at least $49,500 in assets (excluding the family home) after the deposit has been paid.
+New residents entering aged care may be asked to pay an upfront refundable accommodation deposit.1 There is no set level for this deposit – the only proviso is that residents must be left with at least $50,500 in assets (excluding the family home) after the deposit has been paid.2

 The deposit works like an interest-free loan to an aged care home.
 Any income earned from the deposit is used by the aged care home to improve accommodation and services for residents.

-As aged care facilities are generally free to set their accommodation payments up to a certain limit, it’s usually open to negotiation between families and the home’s staff.
-This can be a source of discomfort as it means revealing your financial worth to complete strangers, however, simply being aware of how the system works can help you plan for it.
+As aged care facilities are generally free to set their accommodation payments up to a certain limit, the deposit is usually open to negotiation between families and the home’s staff.
+This can be a source of discomfort as it means revealing your financial worth.
+But being aware of how the system works can help you plan.

 You can choose to pay for accommodation by: